hibbitts-design/hibbitts-design-org-docs/docs/02.opencoursehub/overview.md

 # Open Course Hub

+> [!NOTE]
+> **Grav Helios Course Hub** – The successor to the Open Course Hub and Open MultiCourse Hub, now unified into a single installation for one or more courses.
+Built on the Grav Premium Helios theme for a significantly more refined visual experience, with automatic single or multi-course setup, context-aware search, and visual course cards.
+[Grav Helios Course Hub on GitHub](https://github.com/hibbitts-design/grav-skeleton-helios-course-hub).

 [Grav Open Course Hub](https://github.com/hibbitts-design/grav-skeleton-course-hub) with [Git Sync](https://github.com/trilbymedia/grav-plugin-git-sync) is designed to give organizations or individual tech-savvy instructors an open, collaborative and flexible platform that they can partner with their current learning platform (e.g. Canvas, Moodle, Microsoft Teams, etc.).
 With this approach, content presentation is handled by the Grav CMS (where faculty and students can have full control) while assessment still occurs within the institutional platform.

 ![Open Course Hub](images/coursehub.png)